fahdoo/sessions-client/requirements/aird-phase-2.md

 Before beginning the mobile app development, we need to restructure our project into a monorepo to accommodate both web and mobile versions.

-### 2.1 Monorepo Setup
+### 2.1 Monorepo Setup [Human]

-[HUMAN] Restructure the existing project into a monorepo with the following structure:
+Restructure the existing project into a monorepo with the following structure:

 ```
 project-root/